samlecuyer/sorrow.js/README.md

 ## Building
 sorrow depends on [v8](http://code.google.com/p/v8/) and [gyp](http://code.google.com/p/gyp/) to build, which require svn and Python.
 These can both be pulled into your local copy by running `make dependencies`.
 After that, sorrow can be built by running `make`.

+## Legal
+sorrow is licensed under the BSD license.
+This is available in the LICENSE file.